CAU-Capstone-PPL/CafePlugGuardian-Server/README.md

 4. Prepare the MQTT broker server
    * In our project, we installed and used an MQTT broker called mosquitto on the same ec2 instance as the backend server.
    * You can install an MQTT broker other than mosquitto, or use a server that provides an MQTT broker.
-5. Clone or Fork CafePlugGuardian-Server
+5. Clone or Fork CafePlugGuardian-Server project
    * Download directly from the environment where you will run the server, or download it locally and set the environment before uploading it.
 6. Set environment with .env file
    * Rename or copy the /src/config/private/.env-sample file to use.
+   * DB, MQTT broker URL, password, encryption key, etc. are stored and used in this file.
    * You can change the name to whatever you want, but the name previously used in the project is as follows.
      * **.env.development.local**: Environment configuration file used when developing locally.
      * **.env.production.local**: Environment configuration file used during deployment.